yannick-leguennec/yannick-leguennec/README.md

 #### 📚 Education
-I recently completed an **intensive 6-month course at O'clock School**, specializing in Full-Stack JavaScript with a focus on React/Redux.
-This unique training led me to code daily in various languages and tackle multiple challenges, such as coding games, building blogs, task management applications, and even live chat applications.
-[Check out the program here](https://oclock.io/formations/developpeur-web-fullstack-javascript).
+My educational journey kicked off at HEC Montreal Business School, where I topped my class in Entrepreneurship and Business Creation.
+This achievement laid a solid foundation for my later adventures in tech at O'clock School [Check out the program here](https://oclock.io/formations/developpeur-web-fullstack-javascript)., where I dove deep into Full-Stack JavaScript, honing my skills daily through a variety of challenges, such as coding games, building blogs, task management applications, and even live chat applications.
+This blend of business acumen and technical prowess uniquely positions me to tackle the multifaceted challenges of the tech world.
+Explore my coding education.

 Additionally, I have completed over 20 certifications in diverse fields such as development, cybersecurity, network and systems, and design, showcasing my commitment to continuous learning and skill development.
 [Check out the list here](https://github.com/yannick-leguennec/yannick-leguennec/blob/main/list_certificates.md).

-**Coming Up in 2024**: I am planning to enhance my expertise in blockchain development with a part-time course at [Alyra](https://www.alyra.fr/formations/decouvrir-la-formation-developpeur-blockchain-alyra).
+🌟 Discover My Work: Dive into my world of web development and explore the projects that showcase my journey as a Full Stack JavaScript Web and Web Mobile Developer.
+Learn more about my expertise, the services I offer, and my passion for crafting engaging digital experiences at [Wise Duck Dev](https://www.wiseduckdev.vercel.app).
+Your next favorite project could be just a click away!

+🎯 Latest Projects - Family Flow: Unveiling Family Flow, my recent endeavor aimed at simplifying family organization and tasks.
+This project is a testament to my ability to blend innovative design with functional technology, utilizing React and other cutting-edge tools to enhance daily family life.
+Get an inside look at Family Flow [here](https://github.com/family-flow-app/FamilyFlow-FrontEnd) and experience its features firsthand through a live [demo](https://familyflow.up.railway.app/).

 #### 🚀 Professional Goals
-I am seeking a dynamic position that will allow me to fully integrate everything I have learned during my course at O'clock.
-My ambition is to become the most professional and reliable web and mobile developer.
-In the long term, I aim to specialize in blockchain development.
+As I look for my next adventure, I'm not just seeking any job.
+I'm on the hunt for a place where I can bring all I've learned to the table, push the envelope, and really shine as a web and mobile developer.
+I'm all about creativity, innovation, and cooking up cutting-edge solutions that not only challenge me but also sharpen my skills further.
+Let's make something amazing together, where I can be a tech wizard and keep growing!

 #### 💼 Working Preferences
 I am particularly interested in remote positions that allow me to work flexibly from any location, but am also open to unique opportunities on-site.